-Mourners remember George Floyd at service
+'He touched so many hearts.'
+George Floyd remembered at memorial service

 Derek Chauvin, 44, was fired from the Minneapolis police force and charged with second-degree murder after being filmed in a widely circulated video kneeling on Floyd’s neck for nearly nine minutes as Floyd gasped for air and repeatedly groaned, “Please, I can’t breathe.”

-Police suspected Floyd, 46, of trying to pass a counterfeit bill to pay for cigarettes.
+Police say they suspected Floyd, 46, of using a counterfeit bill to pay for cigarettes.

 Huge crowds have defied curfews and taken to the streets of cities across the country for nine nights in sometimes violent protests that prompted President Donald Trump to threaten to send in the military.